 - Simple setup for inference pipelines or notebooks

-Example: Launching a Container with RunPod
+Example: Launching a Container with Runpod

 Imagine you want to host a LLaMA 2 inference API on a containerized GPU.